GNU-Ymir/Documentations/en/types/struct.md

 Structure is a common design used in many languages to define users' custom types, which contains multiple values of different types.
-Structures are similar to tuples, in terms of memory management (can be located in the stack).
+Structures are similar to tuples, in terms of memory management (located in the stack).
 Unlike tuples, structures have a name, and all their internal fields also have a name.
 It can be said that tuple are simply anonymus structures.